equalitie/ouinet/README.md

 # Ouinet

-Ouinet is a peer-to-peer, distributed technology which allows web requests to be served with the help of an entire network of cooperating nodes using peer-to-peer routing and distributed caching of responses.
-This helps mitigate the Web's characteristic single point of failure due to a client app not being able to connect to a particular server.
+**Ouinet** is a Free/Open Source technology which allows web content to be served with the help of an entire network of cooperating nodes using peer-to-peer routing and distributed caching of responses.
+This helps mitigate the Web's characteristic single point of failure due to a client application not being able to connect to a particular server.

-The typical Ouinet client setup consists of a web browser (or other HTTP client) which uses a special HTTP proxy running on the local machine and provided by the Ouinet `client` program.
-Web requests performed by the browser are sent to the local Ouinet `client`, which attempts to retrieve the resource using several mechanisms.
-The client tries to fetch the page from a distributed cache (like [IPFS][]), and if not available, it contacts a trusted *injector* server over a peer-to-peer routing system (like [GNUnet][] or [I2P][]) and asks it to fetch the page and store it in the distributed cache to speed up future accesses.
+The typical Ouinet *client* node setup consists of a web browser or other application using a special HTTP proxy or API provided by a dedicated program or library on the local machine.
+When the client gets a request for content, it attempts to retrieve the resource using several mechanisms.
+It tries to fetch the page from a distributed cache (like [IPFS][]), and if not available, it contacts a trusted *injector* server over a peer-to-peer routing system (like [I2P][]) and asks it to fetch the page and store it in the *distributed cache*.

 [IPFS]: https://ipfs.io/ "InterPlanetary File System"
-[GNUnet]: https://gnunet.org/ "GNU's Framework for Secure Peer-to-Peer Networking"
 [I2P]: https://geti2p.net/ "Invisible Internet Project"

+Future accesses by client nodes to popular content inserted in distributed storage shall benefit from an increased redundancy and locality, which translates in increased availability in the face of connectivity problems, increased transfer speeds in case or poor upstream links, and reduced bandwidth costs when access providers charge more for external or international traffic.
+Content injection is also designed in a way which allows for content re-introduction and seeding on extreme cases of total connectivity loss (e.g. natural disasters).

+The Ouinet library is a core technology that can be used by any application to benefit from these advantages.
+Ouinet integration provides any content creator the opportunity to use cooperative networking and storage for the delivery of their content to users around the world.

 **Warning:** Ouinet is still highly experimental.
 Some features (like peer-to-peer routing) may or may not not work smoothly depending on the